-- You’ll start Stage 1 with an introductory social sciences module, and then you'll choose one module from a range of subjects that includes psychology, mathematics and personal finance.
+- You’ll start Stage 1 with an introductory social sciences module, and then you'll choose one module from a range of subjects that includes psychology, criminology, economics and personal finance, or interdisciplinary social science.

-You will start with a broad introduction to the social sciences that explores a wide range of factors shaping the nature of contemporary society.
-You’ll then choose between exploring the social world in more depth, and introductions to criminology, psychology, personal finance and economics.
+You'll start with a broad introduction to the social sciences that explores a wide range of factors shaping the nature of contemporary society.
+You’ll then choose between exploring the social world in more depth, and introductions to criminology, psychology, or personal finance and economics.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Social Sciences uses a variety of study materials and has the following elements: